anitej1/EE2026-AY24-25-Sem-1-Project-SmartPhone-Simulator/README.md

 # EE2026 AY24/25 Semester 1 Project (SmartPhone-Simulator)

-This project involved a Basys 3 FPGA board in conjunction with
+This group project involved the use of a Basys 3 FPGA board in conjunction with

 (1) Digilent PMOD Oled Display (96 by 64 pixel)
 (2) Digilent PMOD3

-to create an interactive application which showcases the grasp of content learnt in EE2026.
+to create interactive applications which showcase the grasp of content learnt in EE2026.

 Our group decided to settle on an basis abrstraction of a smartphone UI interface which includes a lock screen and a home screen to scroll and choose from among 4 different apps: